Official Degree Title

 - Physics I (General - Trigonometry or Calculus-based)

-- Physiology (Cell, Mammalian, or Human) or 8 credits of Anatomy/Physiology I and II
+- Physiology (Cell, Mammalian, or Human) or eight credits (semester hours) of Anatomy / Physiology I and II

 How to Apply